 - The prevention and treatment of disordered eating

 - Mindfulness-based approaches to improving health behaviors

 Our lab's overall goal is to identify strategies that can help individuals, families, and communities improve their health and well-being.
-The lab is currently examining how mindfulness might influence impulsivity and cardiovascular outcomes in adolescents with severe obesity, and whether such an intervention is feasible to integrate with usual care in a hospital clinic setting.
+The lab is currently developing a mindful parenting intervention intended to reduce parent stress and improve parent feeding behaviors.
 We are also conducting research to explore strategies that might reduce weight bias in medical settings to improve patient care.
 We recently completed a nationwide study examining the antecedents and consequences of loss of control eating in young men through daily surveys, in collaboration with the Renew Lab at the University of Oregon.
 Dr. Cotter and her research team are also working on qualitative research to examine how families in Washington, DC, think about healthy eating and to highlight the existing strengths and assets community members use to promote their families' health.
 Finally, the lab collaborates with Dr. Stacey Snelling’s Healthy Schools, Healthy Communities Lab to implement Faithfully Fit, a peer-led health promotion program at faith-based organizations in DC, intended to reduce congregation members’ risk for chronic disease.

 Dr. Elizabeth Cotter, Director

 Dr. Elizabeth Cotter is an Associate Professor in the Department of Health Studies at American University and the Director of the Health, Well-being, and Mindfulness Lab.
 She is a licensed psychologist with research interests related to 1) the prevention and treatment of disordered eating; and 2) mindfulness-based approaches to improving health behaviors.
-She has published in a variety of peer-reviewed journals in the areas of eating, obesity, and mindfulness.
+She has published in a variety of peer-reviewed journals in the areas of disordered eating and mindfulness.
 Her research lab is currently examining how parent mindfulness might influence parents' eating and feeding behaviors.
 Dr. Cotter is also examining factors associated with disordered eating in young men.
-In addition, Dr. Cotter is a collaborator on several community-based, obesity prevention studies.
+In addition, Dr. Cotter is a collaborator on several community-based, chronic disease prevention studies.